-Some of my favourites are the Art of American water media, but you can also admire the Art of the Midwest and European pottery, for example.
-Moreover, this inspiring place often hosts travelling and rotating exhibitions.
+Some of my favorites are the Art of American water media, but you can also admire the Art of the Midwest and European pottery, for example.
+Moreover, this inspiring place often hosts traveling and rotating exhibitions.

-When you visit this museum, you’ll even get a bonus in the form of the fascinating Outdoor Dr Seuss Memorial Sculpture Garden that is definitely worth exploring.
+When you visit this museum, you’ll even get a bonus in the form of the fascinating Outdoor Dr. Seuss Memorial Sculpture Garden which is definitely worth exploring.

 The Battle of Springfield

 We learned about the Battle of Springfield, a Civil War battle that took place in downtown Springfield, Mo. in 1863, and now you have the opportunity to visit this place.